kungfugo/BellDiagonalQudits.jl/docs/src/manual.md

 **Analysis specification**

-Specify which entanglement checks to use.
+Specify, which entanglement checks to use.
 See properties of type `AnalysisSpecification`.
  ```julia
 myAnaSpec = AnalysisSpecification(
     true,